 useless crap awesome stuff that may or may not become a new thing.

-P.S.
-I thought I’d include my wish list of stuff I’d love to get one day.
+BTW, I thought I’d include my wish list of stuff I’d love to get for the blog.
 Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and maybe I’ll be able to afford a real camera one day 😉

 Categories: DIY Tutorials